 Q Does halal slaughter without pre-stunning hurt animals more than other forms of slaughter?

 Yes, if British vets, the RSPCA, and the Farm Animal Welfare Council (FAWC) are to be believed.

 The British Veterinary Association (BVA) says it believes “all animals should be effectively stunned before slaughter to improve the welfare of these animals”, while the RSPCA says it causes “unnecessary suffering”.

 A report from the FAWC said chicken and turkeys were likely to be conscious for up to 20 seconds after a transverse incision is made across their neck.“Such a large cut will inevitably trigger sensory input to pain centers in the brain,” the council said.

 Q What have governments done about the issue of halal slaughter without pre-stunning?

-European regulations require animals to be stunned before they are slaughtered, but grants exemptions on religious grounds.
+European regulations require animals to be stunned before they are slaughtered, but grant exemptions on religious grounds.

 Earlier this year the Danish government decided to remove this exemption and said that “animal rights come before religion”.
-It joined Switzerland, Sweden, Norway and Iceland in banning the religious slaughter.
+It joined Switzerland, Sweden, Norway, and Iceland in banning religious slaughter.

 Last year politicians in Britain said they would not be outlawing halal slaughter without pre-stunning despite pressure from activists including the RSPCA, which has in the last week brought a new e-petition for them to do so.

-The European Parliament has approved a law change which would see compulsory labelling for all meat killed through halal slaughter without pre-stunning – but it could be years before this is implemented.
+The European Parliament has approved a law change that would see compulsory labeling for all meat killed through halal slaughter without pre-stunning – but it could be years before this is implemented.